awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-license-manager-integration.md

-# AWS License Manager integration<a name="ami-license-manager-integration"></a>
+# Contract pricing for AMI products with AWS License Manager<a name="ami-license-manager-integration"></a>

 For Amazon Machine Image \(AMI\)\-based products with contract pricing, you use AWS License Manager to associate licenses with your product\.

 AWS License Manager is a license management tool that enables your application to track and update licenses \(also known as entitlements\) that have been purchased by a customer\.
 This section provides information about how to integrate your product with AWS License Manager\.
 After the integration is complete, you can publish your product listing on AWS Marketplace\.

-For more information about AWS License Manager, see the [AWS License Manager User Guide](https://docs.aws.amazon.com/license-manager/latest/userguide/license-manager.html) and the [AWS License Manager](https://docs.aws.amazon.com/cli/latest/reference/license-manager/index.html) section of the *AWS CLI Command Reference*\.
+For more information about AWS License Manager, refer to the [AWS License Manager User Guide](https://docs.aws.amazon.com/license-manager/latest/userguide/license-manager.html) and the [AWS License Manager](https://docs.aws.amazon.com/cli/latest/reference/license-manager/index.html) section of the *AWS CLI Command Reference*\.

 **Note**
 Customers can't launch new instances of the AMI after the contract expiry period\.
 However, during the contract duration, they can launch any number of instances\.
 These licenses are not node\-locked or tied to particular instances\.
 **Private Offer Creation**– Sellers can generate private offers for the products using the Private offer creation tool in the AWS Marketplace Management Portal\.
 **Reporting** – You can set up data feeds by setting up an Amazon S3 bucket in the **Report** section in the AWS Marketplace Management Portal\.
-For more information, see [Seller reports and data feeds](reports-and-data-feed.md)\.
+For more information, refer to [Seller reports and data feeds](reports-and-data-feed.md)\.

 ## License models<a name="license-models"></a>